gbtec-ag/game-of-life/README.md

   * Find a file named `GameOfLIfeApplication`
   * Right-click on the file
   * Select `Run 'GameOfLifeApplication'`
-* After the application is started, you can reach the client in your browser via following url: `localhost:8081`
+* After the application is started, you can reach the client in your browser via http://localhost:8081
 * The client-part provides buttons `Init`, `Next`, `Play` and `Stop` which will trigger methods inside the server
 * With button `Play` you have also additional integer value which should be used as a delay for continuous rendering of generations
 * To have your generation printed you need to connect to the server first using the `Connect` button.